MGH-ai/esp8266_Lora_chat/README.md

 1. **Configure LoRa Settings:**
    - Adjust the frequency in the code to match your region’s LoRa regulations.
+   - You can change the WiFi hotspot SSID and password in the code.

 2. **Deploy Devices:**
    - Connect the LoRa modules to the ESP8266 boards.